How Guesty Helped This Property Manager Scale to $500K in Revenue

-In 2010, Ryan moved to downtown San Diego to pursue a career in consulting with IBM.
-The job required a lot of traveling, and he was out of town for four days a week, if not more, spending a lot of money on rent in the interim.
-At the time, downtown San Diego real estate was booming, the demand for apartments was growing, and Ryan’s entry into the short-term rental market was easy.
+In 2010, Ryan Scott’s job required a lot of traveling; he was out of town for four days a week, if not more, and spending a lot of money on rent in the interim.
+At the time, the demand for apartments was growing, downtown San Diego real estate was booming, and Ryan’s entry into the short-term rental market was easy.

-Ryan’s rental success of his own unit quickly surpassed that of his property manager, so he took over online management for the entire property, while the hired manager was left with only on-the-ground tasks (such as cleaning and guest management).
-At this point, Ryan and his manager were splitting the 20% management fee down the middle, but Ryan was on both the front-end and the backend.
-The payoff didn’t seem worth it, so Ryan took matters into his own hands and fired the manager.
+But when Ryan’s rental success of his own unit quickly surpassed that of his property manager, he took over online management for the entire property, leaving the hired manager with only on-the-ground tasks such as cleaning and guest management.
+At this point, both managers were splitting the 20% management fee down the middle, even though Ryan was on both the front-end and the back-end of management.
+The payoff didn’t seem worth it, so Ryan let the extra manager go and took matters completely into his own hands.

 That’s when Surfcomber Rentals was born.
 Ryan’s own short-term rental company quickly grew from one building to many and eventually materialized into what included both Airbnb property ownership and Airbnb property management.